5olitude/googlemeetbot/README.md

 # google meet bot 🤖

-A simple Google meet bot so the bot can attend classes for you.(fuck the education system)
+A simple Google meet bot so the bot can attend classes for you.

 ## REQUIREMENTS
       $ pip3 install selenium